mr1716/Elastic-Certified-Engineer-Exam-8.1/example.md

     "totality_seconds" :  { "type": "integer" },
     "start_time_hour" :  { "type": "text" },
     "start_time_minute" :  { "type": "text", "fields": { "keyword": { "type": "keyword"} } },
-    "email" :  { "type": "keyword" },
     "city" :  { "type": "keyword" },
-    "state" :  { "type": "keyword" }
+    "zip_code" :  { "type": "keyword" }
     }
   }
 }
 ```

-To do:
+## To do:
 Define and use a dynamic template that satisfies a given set of requirements
 Define an Index Lifecycle Management policy for a time-series index
 Define an index template that creates a new data stream

 --------------------------------------
-Write and execute a search query for terms and/or phrases in one or more fields of an index
+## Write and execute a search query for terms and/or phrases in one or more fields of an index

 How many times do the words National Park appear in the eclipse data
 How many times do the words National and Park appear in the eclipse data